AlexM745/Employee-Tracker/README.md

   In order to use this application you will need clone this project repository to your computer.
 Then write on your terminal the the following commands:

   `npm i ` For the required pakages.

+  After open up your terminal in the db folder and run the following commands to create the data base on Postgres and get the seeds ino the database:

+  `psql -U postgres`

+  `\i schema.sql`

+  `\i seeds.sql`

+  Finally after make the .env.EXAMPLE file into an .env and add your user and password for your Postgres login to connect to the database and use the application.

   ## Usage